sc-ventures/cloudbreak-documentation/docs/aws-create.md

 ### Optional Prerequisites

-If you are just getting started with Cloudbreak, follow the steps below to create a cluster using the default blueprints and infrastructure templates.
+If you are just getting started with Cloudbreak, follow the steps below to create a cluster using the default blueprints.

-If you are already familiar with Cloudbreak, review the [Blueprints](blueprints.md) and [Templates](templates-aws.md) documentation to customize your blueprints and infrastructure templates.
+If you are already familiar with Cloudbreak and you want to use custom blueprints, refer to the [Blueprints](blueprints.md) documentation to customize your blueprints.

 ### Basic Options